ravirun/misfit-ravi/README.md

 ### Key Themes

-- Social media as unpaid work
+- The illusion of uniqueness
-- The performance of authenticity
+- How we're all following trends
-- Creating content for algorithms
+- The performance of being different
-- The labor of maintaining presence
+- Universal human patterns

 ### Satirical Angle